Daniel-Rojo/Algol/README_DANIEL_ROJO.md

-I only uploaded the files that I have or may have modified.
+I only uploaded the files related to the exercises

 I omitted the folder node_modules because of the amount of files and size